Should you take a pregnancy test? 10 signs

 When to see a doctor

-People should see a doctor if they get a positive pregnancy test.
-The doctor can confirm the results of a home pregnancy test with a blood test or schedule an early ultrasound.
+If a pregnancy test result is positive, see a doctor.
+The doctor can confirm the result with a blood test or schedule an early ultrasound.

-If a person is pregnant, it is also vital to start prenatal care or discuss other options as early into the pregnancy as possible.
+If a woman is pregnant, it is also vital to start prenatal care or discuss other options as early into the pregnancy as possible.